romeq/isynclinux/README.md

 > **Note**
 > This repository is work-in-progress, and only supports downloading for now.
-> Updates are expected while I have free time.
+> Updates are expected when I have free time.

 A simple (SLOC ~ 220) syncer for iCloud on Linux platforms.